o1-labs/proof-systems/book/src/rfcs/benchmarking.md

 - The full benchmark with several lengths can be shown at discretion of those interested running locally, or even added as optional to CI with some way to trigger it.

-### Pickles hash chain

-Same as kimchi hash chain but in pickles, we have less to cover here because we already have the kimchi ones, some time and memory benchmarks could be used for regressions and to observe the overhead, but having parameters like different circuits sizes may be redundant.
-A new  possible benchmark would be to have an alternative circuit that uses recursion to make the hash chain instead of a single circuit.
-It could be interesting to have a comparison to the non recursive approach.

 ### General kimchi benchmarks